TechnoSavage/runZero/custom_integrations/GVM/README.md

 ### Connection Method 2: SSH
 To be implemented
 ### Connection Method 3: TLS
-To be implemented but process to move GVM community edition container to SSL/TLS is outlined below.
+To be implemented but process to enable SSL/TLS on the GVM community edition container is outlined below.

 The GVM community edition container does not support SSL/TLS by default.
-Configurations changes to the docker-compose.yaml can be made to enable SSL/TLS.
+Configuration changes to the docker-compose.yaml can be made to enable SSL/TLS.
 The relevant steps are documented below.
 The original source for this information can be found here: https://forum.greenbone.net/t/setting-up-ssl-tls-for-docker/13187/5 (Credit and thanks to forum users cseengineer and 3lackhawk)

 Change the 'gsa' section of your docker-compose.yaml file to reflect the following: